BriarPrince/BriarPrince/README.md

 <br clear="left"/>

 #### My name is Eleanore, though I'm more commonly referred to as Lyn.
-Nickname's are encouraged and appreciated
+Nicknames / petnames are alright

 <details>
 <summary> Important Information</summary>